triobaba/LangchainxLLM/README.md

-# PDF Question Answering (QA) Application using Python and PyPDF2 Library
+# (QA) Application using Python and PyPDF2 Library

 Welcome to the PDF QA Application!
 This project allows you to upload a PDF or text file and ask questions about the content of the file.
 The application uses advanced natural language processing and document search capabilities to provide accurate answers.